anton-io/wincoins/README.md

 ## Features

 - **Event Creation**: Anyone can create an event with multiple outcomes and a prediction deadline.
-- **Proportional Prediction Pools**: Users can bet on any outcome, creating separate pools for each.
+- **Proportional Prediction Pools**: Users can predict on any outcome, creating separate pools for each.
 - **Time-Limited Prediction**: Prediction is only allowed before the specified deadline.
 - **Proportional Payouts**: Winners receive payouts proportional to their contribution to the winning pool.
 - **Creator Control**: Only event creators can resolve their events.